nfergu/bdg-utils/README.md

 The tables contain times for various parts of executing a Spark task, as well as the same timings broken down by host and Spark Stage.

+### Performance

+The overhead of instrumenting a function call has been measured at around 120 nanoseconds on an Intel i7-3720QM processor.
+The overhead of calling the instrumentation code when no metrics are being recorded (the `Metrics.initialize` method has not be called) is negligible.

+### Lifecycle and Threading

+Calling the `Metrics.initialize` method turns on metrics collection only for the *calling thread*.
+Therefore, if the Driver application is multi-threaded it is necessary to make this call in every thread that requires instrumentation.

+Calling the `Metrics.initialize` method also resets any previously-recorded Metrics, so it is strongly advised to call this at the start of each Spark job - otherwise metrics will "leak" between jobs.

+If an application does not want to record metrics, it can simply avoid calling the `Metrics.initialize` method.
+This is useful for applications that want to avoid recording metrics in certain situations - it is not necessary to modify any code, just avoid calling the `initialize` method.
+Attempting to record metrics when the `initialize` method has not been called will not produce an error, and incurs negligible overhead.
+However, attempting to call the `Metrics.print` method to print the metrics will produce an error.

+If the application has previously turned on metrics collection, it can be turned off for a particular thread by calling the `Metrics.stopRecording` method.
+Calling `uninstrument` on an RDD is not enough to stop metrics collection, since metrics will still be collected in the Driver.
+It is always necessary to call the `Metrics.stopRecording` method as well.

 # Getting In Touch